mapbender/mapbender-documentation/en/installation/installation_windows.rst

     date.timezone

 * the path from PHP-bin directory to the PATH-variable (Windows environment variable) needs to be set
-* activate the requiered PHP extensions in the php.ini configuration file
+* activate the required PHP extensions in the php.ini configuration file:

 .. code-block:: ini